Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 [^19]: Wachter, Laslett and Hammel 1978, p. xix

 [^20]: Comer, Kenneth W. “Who Goes First?
 An Examination of the Impact of Activation on Outcome Behavior in AgentBased Models.”
-George Mason University, 2014. [http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf](http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf).
+George Mason University, 2014. [https://hdl.handle.net/1920/9070](https://hdl.handle.net/1920/9070).

 [^21]: Unlike `mesa.model` or `mesa.agent`, `mesa.time` has multiple classes (e.g. `RandomActivation`, `StagedActivation` etc).
 To ensure context, time is used in the import as evidenced below with `mesa.time.RandomActivation`.
 You can see the different time classes at [mesa.time](https://github.com/projectmesa/mesa/blob/main/mesa/time.py).

-[^22]: However there are more types of space to include `HexGrid`, `NetworkGrid`, and the previously mentioned `ContinuousSpace`.
+[^22]: Other types of space available include `HexGrid`, `NetworkGrid`, and the previously mentioned `ContinuousSpace`.
 Similar to `mesa.time` context is retained with `mesa.space.[enter class]`.
 You can see the different classes at [`mesa.space`](https://github.com/projectmesa/mesa/blob/main/mesa/space.py).

 [^23]: Mehdizadeh, Milad, Trond Nordfjaern, und Christian A. Klöckner.
 (2022).
 “A systematic review of the agent-based modelling/simulation paradigm in mobility transition“.
 Technological Forecasting and Social Change 184:122011, p.8-9. [https://doi.org/10.1016/j.techfore.2022.122011](https://doi.org/10.1016/j.techfore.2022.122011).